 The new Mrs. Darcy was seen with a dreamy expression on her face the entire day, unable to supervise the packing of the trunk diligently for the trip to Scotland.
 Her husband was equally distracted, earning a lot of speculation about the sudden trip to the North.

 At first, Lady Anne insisted on accompanying the younger couple to Scotland.
 Darcy was adamant that she did not risk her health.
 In his heart, he was worried that it was only a wild goose chase.
 Mother and son locked in a fierce argument for a while.
-It took Elizabeth almost half an hour to reason with them and diverted Lady Anne's attention to preparing a comfortable bedchambers to welcome Miss Boxer, if she proved to be the long lost Miss Darcy.
+It took Elizabeth almost half an hour to reason with them and diverted Lady Anne's attention to preparing a comfortable bedchamber to welcome Miss Boxer, if she proved to be the long-lost Miss Darcy.